silverstar3300/try1/README.md

 # try1
-It's a newcomer's first repository.
+It's a big homework for my python class.From Northwestern Polytechnic University.
+With a total lines of 766.